20 Slack Productivity Statistics for Smarter Inbox Management

 Key Takeaways

-• Message volume creates hidden task sprawl - With 1.5 billion daily messages, critical action items get buried without AI-powered extraction
+- Message volume creates hidden task sprawl - At 1.5 billion daily messages, important action items disappear into the noise unless AI pulls them out

-• Automation saves significant time - Slack automation features save an average of 5.6 hours per employee per week
+- Automation saves real time - Slack automation features save an average of 5.6 hours per employee per week

 How Slack Impacts Overall Workplace Productivity: The Big Picture